jcraigk/phishin/README.md

  * remove data-theme="light" (and maybe bulma entirely)
  * tracks displayed in non-show contexts should have their dates linked to show via button so you can still play the current page as a playlist
  * https://github.com/remix-run/react-router/blob/v4.3.1/packages/react-router-dom/docs/guides/scroll-restoration.md ?
+ * Caching on SSR (Rails.cache.fetch in layouts/application) (https://github.com/shakacode/react_on_rails/wiki)
+ * Can helmet set the title dynamically like window.title when a track is played? does this even make sense?
+ * ErrorPage should handle status codes (Not Found especially)
+ * make sure we re-hydrate any pages that have tracks on them when doing SSR

 [![Build Status](https://app.travis-ci.com/jcraigk/phishin.svg?branch=main)](https://travis-ci.org/jcraigk/phishin)